Nuclei-Software/nuclei-sdk/doc/source/develop/buildsystem.rst

 and it might affect the compiler options in combination with :ref:`develop_buildsystem_var_archext` depended on the implementation of SoC build.mk.

+If you are not sure about which ARCH and extension and cpu feature your Nuclei CPU has, you can run :ref:`design_app_cpuinfo` example to confirm it.

 .. note::

     * ``n205/n205e/n305/n307/n307fd`` CORE are removed in Nuclei SDK 0.7.0